Facebook pixel Clinical Education Updates at Pepperdine Law School Skip to main content

 Legal Aid Clinic

-Pepperdine Legal Aid Clinic has grown over the years, adding a Low Income Taxpayer Clinic, and now assists clients from all over the southland through partnerships with Union Rescue Mission and Covenant House Los Angeles.
+The Pepperdine Legal Aid Clinic enters its 26th year, providing multi-site legal services to clients and guests of Union Rescue Mission and Covenant House California.
+Additionally, the Clinic receives referrals from a wide variety of government agencies and community programs, providing opportunities to serve clients representing a broad cross-section of those living in Los Angeles.
 The Clinic has trained hundreds of law students and provided free legal services to thousands of clients.
 Pepperdine law students serving in the clinic assist clients in a variety of civil matters, including family law, income tax, consumer law, benefit controversies and post-conviction re-entry.
 With intensive instruction and guidance, students perform client interviewing and counseling, legal research, and motion preparation.
+This year, students assisted approximately 150 new clients with over 600 matters.
 In addition, the Clinic provides legal education programs to various social service organizations and community groups all throughout Los Angeles.
+Professor Brittany Stringfellow-Otey has directed the clinic and overseen student work for over 20 years.

 For more information visit the Legal Aid Clinic web page.